frederic-perez/AmE-dictionary/data/dictionary.md

 __Horn of Africa__ :camera: Somalia.
 __horologist__ _n_ Someone who makes or repairs watches.
 __horripilation__ _n_ :astonished: A bristling of the hair on the skin from cold, fear, etc.; goose bumps.
+__horse and rabbit stew__ _idiom_ A situation comprised of both crude or unpleasant things as well as those which are pleasing or beneficial, usually with the former in greater proportion to the latter.
+Used especially in reference to economics or business.
 __horse race__
 __horse__ _n_ (H-O-R-S-E) A game in which players take turns attempting to duplicate successful basketball shots, a letter of the word "horse" is awarded for each missed attempt, and the first player to receive all five letters loses.
 __horsefly__ _n_ Any bloodsucking, usually large fly of the family Tabanidae, especially of the genus Tabanus, a serious pest of horses, cattle, etc. :es: tábano